Mahpare/battlecode2021/strategy.md

 - **Economic mode**: create Muck, Poli and Slan in 1:2:3 proportions to gain a little intel, have solid protection for slanderers (politicians also self-destruct) and generate lots of influence.
 - **Offensive mode**: create mainly muckrakers and some politicians to destroy all enemy slanderers and other robots.
-- **Defensive mode**: create mainly politicians to defend slanderers from enemy muckrakers.
+- **Defensive mode**: create mainly politicians to defend slanderers from enemy muckrakers and base from politicians.

 ### Muckraker

 - Move around the map hunting for slanderers
 - Stay away from enemy politicians
-- Report back enemy bot types after some time
+- Report back unknown (enemy) base locations

 ### Slanderer

 - Move away from enemy base if location is known
 - Move towards friendly slanderers (clump up)
+- Stay close to the base but keep space for new spawns.

 ### Politician

 - **Defensive**: Move towards enemy base, but stay in range of a friendly slanderer or EC.
 - **Offensive**: Move towards enemy base and try to convert it.
 - When spotting an enemy muckraker:
-  1. Raise flag
+  1. Update flag
   2. Move towards the muckraker
   3. Speech